FallingWithStyle/obsidian-ideatr/README.md

      - All in one action!
 4. Ideatr automatically:
    - Creates a markdown file in `Ideas/`
-   - Classifies the idea (if auto-classify is enabled or using Ideate)
+   - Classifies and enhances the idea with AI (if auto-enhancement is enabled or using Ideate)
    - Suggests tags and categories
    - Checks for duplicates
    - Validates domain names (if applicable)